cloud66/help-old/_posts/building-your-stack/stack-definition.md

 <hr>

 <h2 id="build">Build a stack</h2>
 To build your first stack, see our [Introduction to Cloud 66](/introduction-to-cloud-66/introduction-to-cloud-66).
-If you have existing stack(s), simply click _New Stack_ from your Cloud 66 Dashboard.
+If you have existing stack(s), simply click _New Docker Stack_ from your Cloud 66 Dashboard.

 <hr>

 <h2 id="edit">Edit stack properties</h2>
 You can access your _Stack information_ page from the right sidebar of your stack page.
 This page shows you general information about your stack, the different servers it consists of and information about your application.

-It also allows you to edit your stack name, Git repository and branch by clicking the _Edit_ button next to each field.
+It also allows you to edit your stack name, and you can edit your Docker service configuration under the _Service configurations_ menu on the stack details page.
+For Rack-based stacks, you can edit your Git repository and branch by clicking the _Edit_ button next to each field on the _Stack information_ page.
 Editing your stack name has an important implication.

 <div class="notice notice-danger notice-standalone">
 		<h3>Important</h3>
 		<p>Internal c66 domain names (*.c66.me) are based on your stack name, and will change if you rename the stack.</p>
 </div>

-Unless you use [Elastic Address](/network/elasticaddress), you will have to update your DNS to point at the new address to keep your application accessible.
-By using Elastic Address, this will be updated automatically for you.
+Unless you use [Failover groups](/network/failover-groups), you will have to update your DNS to point at the new address to keep your application accessible.
+By using Failover groups, this will be updated automatically for you.

 <hr>